EligibleDev/learning_typescript/README.md

 But if we just declare the variable not assign anything then typescript sets the type to `any` which results in assigning to any type of value in future.

 Same thing happens with objects and arrays as well. if we try to put a different type to a arrays element or a objects property than the one that got firstly set by typescript, we gonna get error.

+# Lesson 4

+When defining objects and arrays we can set the type of each property or which types of elements the array will contain.